-Today, we’re lucky to have two guests on the show from Aviva.
-Our guests today, Gemma and Paul, oversee the global learning strategy from the headquarters in London.
+Aviva is a multinational insurance company selling to 33 million customers across 16 countries.
+Aviva has a workforce of 30,000, and our guests today, Gemma and Paul, oversee the global learning strategy from the headquarters in London.
 Between them, they are treading a new path and setting an example for what an effective L&D team looks like.

 Subscribe to Learning at Large:

 Or search for “Learning at Large” on your podcast player of choice.

 1. External perspectives can help develop content in an exciting, and relevant, new way.

 Gemma: “[Some]thing worth mentioning is the way we started bringing the external thought leadership into Aviva.
 Paul, you’ve worked on a project recently to bring in Blinkist into the business, which I think is already starting to make a real difference to how people view what learning could be.
 That’s sort of a game-changer, I think, which I’m psyched about—I’m proud that you’ve done it.”

 Paul: “I’m glad I have the support to do it.
 I really am excited about the idea of taking the idea of how we learn outside of work and bringing that into work.
 It kind of makes me giggle, because whenever we talk about Blinkist in L&D circles, people get a bit uptight about it.
 You know, it’s “not the real thing,” “why are you doing that?”
 But when you speak to people in the business, they love it.
 Because it’s solving that problem, right?
 People—you ask people, “Would you like to read more?”
 They’ll say yes.
 If you ask them why they don’t, then it’s time, usually.
 It’s hitting that niche spot in a really nice way.
 And again, it’s wrapped around a beautiful user experience.”